torvalds/linux/Documentation/driver-api/dmaengine/provider.rst

 Our theoretical DMA controller would then only be able to do transfers that involve a single contiguous block of data.
-However, some of the transfers we usually have are not, and want to copy data from non-contiguous buffers to a contiguous buffer, which is called scatter-gather.
+However, some of the transfers we usually have are yest, and want to copy data from yesn-contiguous buffers to a contiguous buffer, which is called scatter-gather.

 DMAEngine, at least for mem2dev transfers, require support for